radiantlogic-v8/documentation-ido/documentation/mcp-server/reference.md

 }
 ```

-**Note for clients:** comparing two identities at once requires loading both contexts into the model.
+> Comparing two identities at once requires loading both contexts into the model.
 Each identity context can be around 100 KB.
 If reasoning appears truncated, constrain the request to a specific dimension such as "risk profile only" or "permissions only" so both responses fit within the model's context window.

 ## Manual curl validation